dakshinatharindu/firesim-nvdla/README.md

 ./sw-manager.py -c br-disk.json build
 ```

-Then, configure FireSim to simulate the target which includes the NVDLA model.
+Then, configure FireSim to simulate the target which includes NVDLA.
 In order to do that, in `firesim-nvdla/deploy/config_runtime.ini`, change the parameter `defaulthwconfig` to `firesim-quadcore-no-nic-nvdla-ddr3-llc4mb`.
 Your final `config_runtime.ini` should look like this:

 ```
 # RUNTIME configuration for the FireSim Simulation Manager